 She joined the team at WVH in 2013.
 She serves on the Board of Directors of the Kennebec Valley Humane Society and is Chairman of their Medical Advisory Committee.
 In addition, she is a member of the American Veterinary Medical Association and the Maine Veterinary Medical Association.

 Dr. Barengo’s interests include the integration of Chinese medicine (acupuncture) with traditional Western medicine.
 She has completed both the Small Animal Acupuncture and Advanced TCVM Diagnostics and Acupuncture course at the Chi Institute in Florida.
-She and her husband Peter reside in Readfield with their dog Quinn and 2 cats: Nellie and Valla.
+She and her husband Peter reside in Readfield with their dog Quinn and 5 cats: Nellie, Valla, Buckaroo, Lucky and Rosebud.

 Dr. Colette Bonte was born and raised in Moline, IL.
 After working in the veterinary field for a few years, she earned her B.A. in Speech Communications and French from Augustana College.
 Upon graduation, she relocated to Maine and worked first at the Maine Forest Products Council, then several years as the Associate Director of Admissions and Records at the University Maine at Augusta, all the while working part-time in veterinary medicine.